Report Overview

 The magnetic refrigeration market is forecast to grow at a CAGR of 38.5%, reaching USD 1.53 billion in 2031 from USD 0.30 billion in 2026.

 Magnetic refrigeration is a cooling method that moves heat using magnetic fields.
 This process can provide temperature control for food and beverages or maintain a safe temperature for medical supplies.
 Industrial uses for magnetic refrigeration include cooling chemical operations or electronic components.
 Though in its rudimentary stages, this technology has the potential to completely alter how objects are cooled.
-Magnetic refrigeration applications are comparable to traditional refrigeration, but this technology is quieter, safer, compact, efficient, and environment-friendly.
+Magnetic refrigeration applications are comparable to traditional refrigeration, but this technology is quieter, safer, compact, efficient, and environmentally friendly.
 Magnetic refrigeration avoids the use of potentially dangerous or destructive cooling gases.
 It is utilized in various commercial sectors, including hotels, shops, bakeries, and restaurants.
 Additionally, it is employed in household appliances, including refrigerators and coolers.

 Magnetic refrigeration is a promising technology for the liquefaction of hydrogen.
 Compared to conventional refrigerators, magnetic refrigeration offers the potential for higher liquefaction efficiencies, with theoretical values exceeding 50%.
 At the IIR Congress in November 2023, Japanese researchers from the National Institute for Materials Science (NIMS) and Kanazawa University announced an important achievement: they accomplished the liquefaction of hydrogen using AMR (Magnetic Regenerative Refrigeration) for the first time.